 Driveway Repair Cost:

-Generally, driveway repair using slab jacking and foam jacking costs around 1/2 the price of replacement.
-You may drive on driveways which have been lifting using mud jacking within a few hours of lifting, and you may drive on driveways which have been lifted using foam jacking immediately after the work is completed.
+Generally, driveway repair using slab jacking and foam jacking costs around 1/2 the price of replacement for driveway repair.
+You may drive on driveways which have been lifting using mud jacking within a few hours of lifting, and you may drive on driveways which have been lifted using foam jacking immediately after the driveway repair work is completed.

 We do not replace concrete.